-Many of our ink cartridges are refilled in-house, however after testing certain types of cartridge we found them not to be refilled reliably, so in this case we do offer a compatible solution.
+Most of our ink cartridges are refilled, however after testing certain types of cartridge we found them not to be refilled reliably, so in this case we do offer a compatible solution.
 These cartridges produce the same quality and the page yield often exceeds the OEM.
 All of our cartridges come with a guarantee of 1 year minimum.

-Along side our refilled and remanufactured cartridges we also stock the original branded cartridges from manufacturers such as HP, Canon, Epson and Kodak.
-We may also be able to order other brands as a special order.
+Along side our refilled and remanufactured cartridges we also stock the original branded cartridges from manufacturers such as HP, Canon and Epson.

 Remanufactured cartridges have been recycled and reprocessed from an original equipment manufacturer (OEM) empty core.
 The process differs by manufacturer and materials used with varying results in quality and page yields.
 Most remanufactured cartridges are produced to stringent quality control standards using lab-tested components to ensure consistent OEM-equivalent or better performance.

 A reliable remanufacturer like us has a full quality control process in place for cleaning, refilling and testing.
 We will also replace any parts when needed, but always replace the key components required for OEM-equivalent printing quality.